DefTruth/lite.ai.toolkit/README.md

 ### Linux and Windows.

 ⚠️ Lite.AI is not directly support Linux and Windows now.
-For Linux and Windows, you need to build the shared libs of `OpenCV` and `onnxruntime` firstly and put then into the `third_party` directory.
-Please reference the build-docs[<sup>1</sup>](#lite.ai-1) for `third_party`.
+For Linux and Windows, you need to build or download(if have official builts) the shared libs of *OpenCV* and *ONNXRuntime* firstly and put then into the *third_party* directory.
+Please reference the build-docs[<sup>1</sup>](#lite.ai-1) for *third_party*.

-#### Windows:

-You can reference to [issue#6](https://github.com/DefTruth/lite.ai/issues/6) .
+* Windows: You can reference to [issue#6](https://github.com/DefTruth/lite.ai/issues/6) .

-#### Linux:

-The Docs and Docker image for Linux will be coming soon ~ [issue#2](https://github.com/DefTruth/lite.ai/issues/2)
+* Linux: The Docs and Docker image for Linux will be coming soon ~ [issue#2](https://github.com/DefTruth/lite.ai/issues/2)

-#### Happy News !!!
-After version 1.8.1 of ONNXRuntime, you can download the official built libs of Windows, Linux, MacOS and Arm !!!
+* Happy News !!! : 🚀 You can download the latest *ONNXRuntime* official built libs of Windows, Linux, MacOS and Arm !!!
 Both CPU and GPU versions are available.
 No more attentions needed pay to build it from source.
-Download the official built libs from [onnxruntime-1.8.1-official-built-release](https://github.com/microsoft/onnxruntime/releases).
-I have used version 1.7.0 for Lite.AI now, version 1.8.1 should also work, I guess ~  🙃🤪🍀
+Download the official built libs from [v1.8.1](https://github.com/microsoft/onnxruntime/releases).
+I have used version 1.7.0 for Lite.AI now, you can downlod it from [v1.7.0](https://github.com/microsoft/onnxruntime/releases/tag/v1.7.0), but version 1.8.1 should also work, I guess ~  🙃🤪🍀.
+For *OpenCV*, try to build from source(Linux) or down load the official built(Windows) from [OpenCV 4.5.3](https://github.com/opencv/opencv/releases).
+Then put the includes and libs into *third_party* directory of Lite.AI.

 </details>